 From that turning point on, I spent every spare moment nights and weekends, as a 'part time' recovery driver.
 My speciality being working the Kingston Bypass, and if you knew the bypass when South Lane was still a crossroads, you will understand what it was like!
 Still I lived through it and sadly there were some that did not.
 I also part timed for Windmill Coachworks for awhile, (then in East Molsey opposite the police station).

 If you have time, please read my Recollections of Vehicle Recovery (you will find a link on the Services Pages), to get a feel for those incredible times.
 It seems imposable today to believe that such things happened then, but happen they did and you can see some of the photos to prove it.
 Our relationship with the other emergency services is one today’s operators can only dream about.
-We all worked together to get the job done and traffic flowing again.
+We all worked together to get the job done and the traffic flowing again.
 If that meant half a dozen fireman, a couple of ambulance and all available Traf Pols helping us sling the goods back into a righted lorry, then it would happen.
+There never was any of today "I cannot do that I have not been on the course" or "No not yet we have to do a risk assessment first".

 One of the hardest things about running a recovery operation, was the paperwork.
 Each day you could undertake a large number of lift and tows.
 Everything is done as quick as possible, but this means the paperwork, becomes a poor second.
 I ended up writing a computer program to do all the invoicing and soon found other recovery operators, needed something like it themselves.
 So in 1985 myself and a genus called Ian Lane, started Motor Trade Software.
 A software company producing programs for the motor trade and vehicle recovery operators.
 I was MD of that company, until we sold it, in 2002.